64th Field Battery, RCA: Current service

-The armoury today houses the Reserve unit of the 64th Battery of the 10th Field Regiment, Royal Canadian Artillery.
+The armoury houses the Reserve unit of the 64th Battery of the 10th Field Regiment, RCA.
 The building is utilized for the general operation of the unit, with offices, a drill hall where simulated artillery training takes place, and a few classrooms.
-It is the home of the 2834 Army Cadet Corps, as well.
+It is the home of the 2834 Royal Canadian Army Cadets Corps, as well.
 There is a lounge, with a fireplace for social events.
 No military weaponry is on exhibit, save for General Alexander Ross' sword, and a pair of pikes from the 16th Light Horse.
 One full-time staff is in charge of the administration and training.